 - EQT Partners and its portfolio company Sivantos Pte.
-Ltd. in its acquisition of Clearwater Clinical Limited.
+Ltd. (n/k/a WS Audiology A/S) in its acquisition of Clearwater Clinical Limited.

 - EQT Partners and its portfolio company Sivantos Pte.
-Ltd. in its acquisition of TruHearing, Inc.
+Ltd. (n/k/a WS Audiology A/S) in its acquisition of TruHearing, Inc.

 - WPEngine, Inc. in the $250 million sale of a majority stake to Silver Lake Partners.